l1024/kafka-archiver/README.md

 Archive Kafka messages into sequence files in S3.
 All messages of a topic will be stored in sequence files under one directory.
 Each sequence file will contain a chunk of messages.
-Key will be '&lt;topic>.&lt;brokerId>.&lt;partitionId>.&lt;offset>' stored as Text.
+Key will be '&lt;topic>:&lt;brokerId>:&lt;partitionId>:&lt;offset>' stored as Text.
 Value will be the binary message content stored as BytesWritable.

 ### Configurable options
 - topics which should be archived